openshift/training/04-Resources-and-Hello-World.md

 shown in the `describe` output.

 You'll also notice that the pod landed on one of the *primary* nodes.
 Why is that?
-Becuase we had configured a default `nodeSelector` earlier during the set-up process.
+Because we had configured a default `nodeSelector` earlier during the set-up process.

 ## Examining the Created Pod